dhivyapadmanaban/California_Wildfires/README.md

 ## Project Outline

-Reasearcher found that forest soils recover from disturbances slowly over many years — up to 80 years following a wildfire.
+Researchers found that forest soils recover from disturbances slowly over many years — up to 80 years following a wildfire.
 California has lost over 4000 acres of forest land over a period of 7 years.
 Considering this alarming data, analyzing the trend and impacts of forest fire is very intriguing.

 Problem statement is to understand how are weather conditions contributing to the increase in wildfires and how human negligence can lead to a great deal of harm to the nature.
-Our project provides a detailed analysis of all these factors using wildfire dataset that combines historical wildifire occurrences with relevant features extracted.
-This projet is scalable to expand the research for other states that pose a threat of wildfires.
+Our project provides a detailed analysis of all these factors using wildfire dataset that combines historical wildfire occurrences with relevant features extracted.
+This project is scalable to expand the research for other states that pose a threat of wildfires.

 ![pexels-sippakorn-yamkasikorn-3552472](https://user-images.githubusercontent.com/83181834/135688533-716eb442-3fef-4755-8795-e0adc67e67e8.jpg)